 - Practice turning, stopping and backing up before starting on a trip to get the feel of the vehicle trailer combination.
-When turning, make wider turns so the trailer wheels will clear curbs and other obstacles. - Allow more distance for stopping with a trailer attached. - If you are driving down a long or steep hill, shift to a lower gear.
-Do not apply the brakes continuously, as they may overheat and become less effective. - The trailer tongue weight should be 10-15% of the loaded trailer weight. - If you will be towing a trailer frequently in hot weather, hilly conditions, at GCWR, or any combination of these factors, consider refilling your rear axle with synthetic gear lube if not already so equipped.
-Refer to the Maintenance and Specifications chapter for the lubricant specification.
-Remember that regardless of the rear axle lube used, do not tow a trailer for the first 1,000 miles (1600 km) of a new vehicle, and that the first 500 miles (800 km) of towing be done at no faster than 70 mph (112 km/h) with no full throttle starts. - After you have traveled 50 miles (80 km), thoroughly check your hitch, electrical connections and trailer wheel lug nuts. - To aid in engine/transmission cooling and A/C efficiency during hot weather while stopped in traffic, place the gearshift lever in P (Park). - Vehicles with trailers should not be parked on a grade.
+When turning, make wider turns so the trailer wheels will clear curbs and other obstacles. - Allow more distance for stopping with a trailer attached. - If you are driving down a long or steep hill, shift into the "L" gear position.
+Do not apply the brakes continuously, as they may overheat and become less effective. - The trailer tongue weight should be 10-15% of the loaded trailer weight. - After you have traveled 50 miles (80 km), thoroughly check your hitch, electrical connections and trailer wheel lug nuts. - To aid in engine/transmission cooling and A/C efficiency during hot weather while stopped in traffic, place the gearshift lever in P (Park). - Vehicles with trailers should not be parked on a grade.
 If you must park on a grade, place wheel chocks under the trailer's wheels.